OT 16 — Pe + 8

 Collect / Prayer of the Day

 God of grace, we wander through this life, hungry, like sheep without a shepherd.
 But you have compassion on us.
 And so we bring to you our hunger and our wounds.
 We bring our sick souls on the mats of our prayer.
-BY your tender grace, touch us, change us, and make us whole.
+By your tender grace, touch us, change us, and make us whole.
 Amen.

 Prayer of Confession: